ARAIDevHub/arai_ai_agents/docs/index.md

 We follow the [Diátaxis documentation framework](https://diataxis.fr/) to organize content into four main sections:

-1. [Tutorials](tutorials.md) – Step-by-step guides to get started with ARIA
+1. [Tutorials](tutorials.md) – Step-by-step guides to get started with ARAI
-2. [How-To Guides](how-to-guides.md) – Practical guides for specific ARIA tasks
+2. [How-To Guides](how-to-guides.md) – Practical guides for specific ARAI tasks
 3. [LLMS Explained](about-llms.md) – Conceptual guides about LLMs and how they work
-4. [ARIA AI Agents](explanation.md) – Conceptual guides about ARIA’s architecture and design
+4. [ARAI AI Agents](explanation.md) – Conceptual guides about ARAI’s architecture and design
 5. [Resources](resources.md) – Resources for learning how to program AI agents
-6. [API Reference](api/main.md) – Technical reference for ARIA’s APIs and components
+6. [API Reference](api/main.md) – Technical reference for ARAI’s APIs and components
-7. [Prompt Reference](yaml/prompts/prompt_chaining.md) – Technical reference for ARIA’s prompts and templates
+7. [Prompt Reference](yaml/prompts/prompt_chaining.md) – Technical reference for ARAI’s prompts and templates

 For **code examples**, **API references**, and **prompt references**, refer to the dedicated pages: